-- 1.1 The purpose of this Paper is to show how the Proposed Draft Plan has been developed over time, through several stages of consultation, starting initially with a stakeholder workshop in 2009.
-It explains how we have taken into account national planning policy and guidance (including revisions), representations made at the consultation stages, interim sustainability appraisals and other assessments, and co-operation with appropriate bodies on strategic cross-border issues leading to outcomes for Chapters 4 and 5 of the Proposed Draft Plan. - 1.2 The Paper is set out in sections for each consultation stage.
-Where relevant, each section is set out in the following order: representations from the previous stage, drop-in sessions, duty to co-operate issues, sustainability appraisal, outcomes for the current consultation stage. - 1.3 There have been some significant changes to the 'front end' of the Plan from our last consultation in Spring 2018 entitled the Preferred Approach.
-Chapter 4 of the Proposed Draft Plan, entitled Sustainable Minerals Development, brings together matters that were previously set out in Chapter 4: Strategic Sustainability Principles and Chapter 5: Spatial Strategy.
-It has been remodelled to present a more concise and streamlined approach as we move towards our Publication/Submission Plan.
-Climate change matters were previously included in the Strategic Sustainability Principles but are now the sole subject of Chapter 5 of the Proposed Draft Plan.
+- 1.1 The purpose of this Paper is to show how the Pre-Submission Draft Plan has been developed over time, through several stages of consultation, starting initially with a stakeholder workshop in 2009.
+It explains how we have taken into account national planning policy and guidance (including revisions), representations made at the consultation stages, interim sustainability appraisals and other assessments, and co-operation with appropriate bodies on strategic cross-border issues leading to outcomes for Chapters 4 and 5 of the Pre-Submission Draft Plan. - 1.2 The Paper is set out in sections for each consultation stage.
+Where relevant, each section is set out in the following order: representations from the previous stage, drop-in sessions, duty to co-operate issues, sustainability appraisal, other assessments, outcomes for the current consultation stage.
+The relevant documents at each consultation stage are set out in italics. - 1.3 Chapters 4 Sustainable Minerals Development and Chapter 5 Climate Change are considered together in one Development Paper because of significant changes to the 'front end' of the Plan at the Proposed Draft Plan stage which have remained in the Pre-submission Draft Plan.
+Chapter 4 entitled Sustainable Minerals Development brought together matters that were previously set out in Chapter 4: Strategic Sustainability Principles and Chapter 5: Spatial Strategy.
+It has been remodelled to present a more concise and streamlined approach.
+Climate change matters were previously included in the Strategic Sustainability Principles but are now the sole subject of Chapter 5 of the Pre-Submission Draft Plan.